MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/cs-iot-installation-setup.md

 - An IoT – Administrator role in the IoT solution (to access IoT entities and IoT functionality), plus another role, like Customer Service – Dispatcher (to access Dynamics 365).

 - An active Azure subscription with appropriate privileges.
-For more information, refer to [article on Azure prerequisites](cs-iot-azure-subscription-prerequisites.md).
+Learn more in [article on Azure prerequisites](cs-iot-azure-subscription-prerequisites.md).

-- Microsoft Power BI PRO and the sample report template. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Download the Power BI template for Connected Customer Service](https://download.microsoft.com/download/E/B/5/EB5ED97A-A36A-4CAE-8C04-333A1E463B4F/PowerBI%20Report%20Template%20for%20Connected%20Field%20Service%20for%20Microsoft%20Dynamics%20365.pbix)
+- Microsoft Power BI PRO and the sample report template.
+Learn more in [Download the Power BI template for Connected Customer Service](https://download.microsoft.com/download/E/B/5/EB5ED97A-A36A-4CAE-8C04-333A1E463B4F/PowerBI%20Report%20Template%20for%20Connected%20Field%20Service%20for%20Microsoft%20Dynamics%20365.pbix).

 <a name="bkmk_install"></a>